sachintom999/market-index-tracker/README.md

 # IndexPulse: Stock Index Tracking App

 **IndexPulse** is a web application designed to track stock index values.
 It features user login/registration, a graphical representation of index values, and an alert system to notify users when stock indices hit specified price thresholds.
-The application uses Firebase Authentication, Express.js/NestJS, and Next.js, and is hosted on Firebase App Hosting.
+The application uses Firebase Authentication, Express.js/NestJS, and Next.js, and is hosted on Vercel

 ## Table of Contents